If you a first-time homebuyer, there are many loan programs available to you. This post…

 4. Trying to Improve Your Credit

-Are you ready to purchase a home?
+Are you a first-time home buyer ready to purchase a home?
 Avoid raising credit limits, creating additional credit lines, or using credit extensively before (or after) applying for a mortgage.
-You run the danger of damaging a perfectly decent credit score and appear to look risky to lenders.
+You run the danger of damaging a perfectly decent credit score and appear to look risky to mortgage brokers.

-Before beginning to look for your first home, check your credit score and, if possible, try to increase it to make yourself eligible for a lower interest rate.
+Before beginning to look for your first home, research your credit history and you FICO score with Transunion, Equifax and Experian.
+If possible, try to increase it to make yourself eligible for a lower interest rate.
 Improving your score can significantly assist you if you apply for a loan product that favors higher credit ratings.

 Tip: Learn what a “good” credit score is and review your credit report.
 For buying a home in Overland Park, KS, you’ll need a score of around 620, but you can get better rates with a score over 700.